 The results of the 2021 FSU COACHE survey are now in, and we are pleased to share them with you.
 The Preview Report, prepared by COACHE for FSU, provides results for 25 broad thematic areas.
 The report identifies our strengths (of which there are 22!) and areas of concern (0, as defined by COACHE).
 Broadly, 81% of our faculty report being satisfied or very satisfied with FSU as a place to work, placing us first among our peers on this measure of overall satisfaction.
 We are pleased to know that FSU levels of faculty satisfaction compare well with other universities, yet we also view these results as pointing out ways to improve faculty life at FSU.

 Our next step is to do a more fine-grained analysis of our COACHE results.
 Members of the COACHE Steering Committee (Aimée Boutin, Dawn Carr, Shanna Daniels, Michelle Douglas, Lyndsay Jenkins, Eugenia Millender, Iain Quinn, Peggy Wright-Cleveland) with assistance from colleagues in the offices of Institutional Research and Faculty Development and Advancement have already begun this work.
 Over the next few months, we will share detailed summaries of findings on each thematic area.

-Engagement of faculty in these discussions is critical to implementing effective and sustainable changes that will support faculty success.
-Over the next few months, VP Janet Kistner will meet with groups of faculty, as well as chairs and deans, to review the COACHE results in greater detail.
-I hope that these meetings will produce faculty-driven plans for making FSU an even better academic home for all of our faculty.
+Engagement of faculty and academic leaders in discussions of the results is critical to implementing effective and sustainable changes that will support faculty success.
+VP Janet Kistner will meet with faculty groups, as well as with chairs and deans, to review and discuss the COACHE results.
+We hope that these meetings will produce faculty-driven plans for making FSU an even better academic home for our faculty.

 Your excellence in innovative teaching and cutting-edge research provides evidence that FSU deserves recognition as one of the best universities in the country.
-I can’t thank you enough for your commitment to that ongoing mission.
+We can’t thank you enough for your commitment to that ongoing mission.